Norethisterone injection is given to prevent pregnancy. It provides contraception for about eight weeks.

 - If you have ever had an allergic reaction to a medicine.

-- If you are taking any other medicines, including those available to buy without a prescription, herbal and complementary medicines.
+- If you are taking any other medicines, including those available to buy without a prescription, as well as herbal and complementary medicines.
 This is because some medicines interfere with the way progestogen contraceptives work.

 How norethisterone contraceptive injection is given

 - Before you are given the injection you will be asked to read a printed information leaflet from the manufacturer.
 The manufacturer's leaflet will give you important information about the injection and will provide a full list of the side-effects which you may experience from it.
-Please discuss any questions you have as a result of reading the leaflet with your doctor/nurse before you have the injection.
+If you have any questions as a result of reading the leaflet, please discuss them with your doctor/nurse before you have the injection.
 You will be given the leaflet to take home.

 - You will be given the injection by your nurse or doctor.
 It is usually given during the first 1-5 days of a period.
 The norethisterone is injected slowly into a muscle in your buttock.
 From there, it is gradually released into your bloodstream.